MicrosoftDocs/entra-docs/docs/identity-platform/azure-active-directory-graph-app-manifest-deprecation.md

 ## Migration date

-From June 13 to June 27 2024, the **App registrations** manifest page in the Microsoft Entra admin center launched a new tabbed experience that allows you to view, edit, upload, download the app manifest in both Azure AD Graph format and Microsoft Graph format.
+From June 13 to September 16 2024, the **App registrations** manifest page in the Microsoft Entra admin center launched a new tabbed experience that allows you to view, edit, upload, download the app manifest in both Azure AD Graph format and Microsoft Graph format.

 > [!IMPORTANT]
 > The new tabbed experience is rolling out to Microsoft Entra users in batches to ensure the quality of your experience.
 You may not see the new experience immediately.